kitnil/awesome/README.md

 ## Shell

+- [pulseaudio-virtualmic](https://github.com/MatthiasCoppens/pulseaudio-virtualmic) - Use any offline or online media file or stream as a PulseAudio source
+- [etherify](https://github.com/sq5bpf/etherify) - Etherify - bringing the ether back to ethernet
+- [winapps](https://github.com/Fmstrat/winapps) - Run Windows apps such as Microsoft Office in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
 - [multigitstatus](https://github.com/joshmcgrath08/multigitstatus) - Monitor multiple Git repos in a terminal
 - [sbang](https://github.com/spack/sbang) - Run scripts with very long shebang (#!) lines
 - [Docker-Compose-Backup](https://github.com/danmed/Docker-Compose-Backup) - Create compose files from running containers